 Once you’ve accepted the offer, the lender will disburse the funds to you, and you’ll begin making payments.

 The interests are usually lower than the rate on a short-term loan.
-This is because the loan is repaid over a longer period of time, giving the lender more time to earn back their investment.
+This is because the loan is repaid over a more extended time, giving the lender more time to earn back their investment.

-Long-term loans also come with origination fees, which the lender charges for processing the loan.
+Long-term loans also come with origination fees, which the lender charges for processing.

 These fees usually range from 1% to 6% of the total loan amount and are typically paid at closing.

 For example, let’s say you’re taking out a $10,000 loan with an interest rate of 10% and an origination fee of 5%.
 Your monthly payment would be $254, and you would pay a total of $3,048 in interest over the life of the loan.